Volkswagen Golf Mk8

 The Volkswagen Golf (Mk8) (also known as the Golf VIII) is a compact car, the eighth generation of the Volkswagen Golf and the successor to the Volkswagen Golf Mk7.
 It was launched in Wolfsburg on 24 October 2019, and arrived in German showrooms in December 2019.

-The Golf Mk8 uses the same revised MQB platform as the fourth-generation Audi A3 and SEAT León.
+The Golf Mk8 uses the same MQB Evo platform as the fourth-generation Audi A3 and SEAT León.